 The city of Muynak settles down in the territory of autonomous republic Karakalpakstan which is a part of Republic Uzbekistan.
 In 1963 Muynak has found the city status.
 In it lives about 30 thousand people.

-In the Soviet period the city was considered as a popular city-port on the southern coast of Aral Sea.
+In the Soviet period, the city was considered as a popular city-port on the southern coast of the Aral Sea.

-Destruction of a city is considered by process of a rich irrigation of cotton fields by waters of Amu Darya which sated lake.
+Destruction of a city is considered by process of rich irrigation of cotton fields by waters of the Amu Darya which sated lake.

-There is a Airdrome "Muynak» which is able to accept aircrafts, for example such as: An-24, Jak-40, and also helicopters.
+There is an Airdrome "Muynak» which is able to accept aircraft, for example, such as: An-24, Jak-40, and also helicopters.

-Nowadays Muynak is located in more than 100 kilometers from Aral Sea.
+Nowadays Muynak is located in more than 100 kilometers from the Aral Sea.
 Prints of former seaside life you see everywhere there.
-At entrance to a city there is a pedestal where fish is drawn.
+At the entrance to the city, there is a pedestal where fish is drawn.
 The oppressive impression makes harbor Muynak, now it named as «a cemetery of the ships».
 In the desert which was a sea earlier, settle down rusty thrown vessels which are eyewitnesses of long-term ecological tragedy.
-The desert of the ships is a result of the cruel relation of people to environment.
+The desert of the ships is a result of the cruel relation of people the o environment.

 In Muynak there is a bread-baking complex and joint-stock company of open type «Muynak fish-canning industrial complex» which at present time is going through a hard time, due to the absence of raw materials.
 Sometimes at the industrial complex are delivered orders manufacturing of canned food from production.
 In the region, there is a farm named "Raimbek".
 However, there are problems.
 Today in Muynak work only 27 farmers that their quantity has increased in four-five times, considerable stimulating measures are necessary which difficult to realize